kifzig/kifzig/README.md

 - 👋 Hi, I’m @kifzig or Kiffany
-- 👀 I’m interested in learning Python, Tableau, SQL, and devops
+- 👀 I’m interested in Python and Data Analytics.
+I like creating API integrations for gathering data.
-- 🌱 I’m currently learning how to use Python with SQL.
-I'm in the Nucamp Backend Development bootcamp.
+- 🌱 I’m currently learning more about Tableau, Cloud, Devops, etc.
 - 💞️ I’m looking to collaborate on data projects.
 - 📫 How to reach me : you can email me at kif.zig AT gmail DOT com